IPA Core – Values

 To embrace authority and define oneself as a responsible and autonomous person.
 Focus on differentiation – being different from others and starting from the self

-- Thinking of living up to the goals, standards and ideals he / she sets for himself / herself
+- Thinks about living up to the goals, standards and ideals he/she sets for himself/herself

 - The basic feeling is responsibility and freedom

-- Recognizes the value of others and seeks the relationship to achieve something and / or become wiser about oneself
+- Recognizes the value of others and seeks relationships to gain something and/or learn more about themselves

-- Act in relation to doing good And finding the truth about oneself in its difference from others
+- Acts in relation to being useful and finding the truth about themselves in their differences from others

-- Fear not being able to live up to your own standards (Guilt)
+- Fear of not living up to own standards (Guilt)

 Responsibility.
-Taking responsibility for oneself and others, living up to one’s own goals and standards, being competent and mastering life, understanding oneself, setting high goals, striving for personal progress, self-leadership, captain of one’s own ship, choosing one’s own goals.
+Taking responsibility for yourself and others, living up to your own goals and standards, being competent and mastering life, understanding yourself, setting high goals, striving for personal progress, self-management, captaining your own ship, choosing your own goals.

-Benefit.
-Gaining advantages, seeing own opportunities, alert and perceptive, taking advantage of every opportunity, competing with others.
+Utility.
+Gain advantage, see your opportunities, be alert and resourceful, take advantage of every opportunity, compete with others.
 Strive for success and become the best in your field.
 Result and benefit seeking.

 Values platform # 3